MillenniumDB/wukong-engine/README.md

 - [ ] Data validation for data model and configuration files
 - [ ] Data validation for LLM responses
 - [ ] Improved wrapper for LLM interaction
-- [ ] Support for PDF input documents

 > 📝 For a detailed list of past updates, see the [Changelog](./CHANGELOG.md).